Pest Control Plans: Monthly vs Quarterly Cost (2026)

 • Price increases.
 Ask whether the quoted rate is locked in or subject to annual increases.
 Some companies raise prices 5% to 10% per year after the first year.

 • Cancellation policy.
 Understand the cancellation terms before signing.
 Legitimate companies make cancellation straightforward.
+For a step-by-step walkthrough of the cancellation process, see our pest control contract cancellation guide.

 • Guarantee details.
 Some guarantees require you to be home for treatments.
 Others require that you complete all scheduled visits to maintain the guarantee.
 Read the fine print.